challeau/my-notes/w4/api.md

 ### .catch()

 >  ```.catch()``` takes as argument a callback will be passed the rejection value of the Promise once it is rejected.
-It method returns another pending Promise.
+It returns another pending Promise.

 The ```.then()``` block is only ran if the Promise is **rejected**.
 If an Error is thrown in the ```.then()``` block, the code execution stops and the Error is forwarded to the closest ```.catch()``` block.